AnTulcha/Celbridge/README.md

 2. Install the latest version of Visual Studio (the free [Community Edition](https://visualstudio.microsoft.com/vs/community/) works fine).
 3. Follow the Visual Studio setup instructions for [Uno Platform](https://platform.uno/docs/articles/get-started-vs-2022.html?tabs=ubuntu1804) development.
 4. Open `Celbridge.sln` in Visual Studio.
-5. Ensure that the `Celbridge` project is set as the startup project.
+5. In `Solution Explorer`, right click on the `Celbridge` project and select `Set as Startup Project`.

-Make sure you have `Celbridge (WinAppSDK Packaged)` and `net8.0-windows10.0.22621` selected in the Visual Studio configuration toolbar, then build and run the aplication.
+6. Select the `Celbridge (WinAppSDK Packaged)` and `net8.0-windows10.0.22621` targets in the Visual Studio configuration toolbar.
+7. Build and run the application.

+If you encounter build errors, try restarting `Visual Studio` and do a clean build.

 # Roadmap

-Our goal is to turn Celbridge into a robust tool suitable for use in production environments, backed by a friendly and helpful user community.
-We're hoping to get version 1.0 out by the end of 2025.
+Our goal is to turn Celbridge into a robust data processing tool suitable for use in production environments, backed by a friendly and helpful user community.
+We're aiming to get version 1.0 out by the end of 2025.

 # Who are we?